sarsiz/CORESTA/README.md

  enter student details page background color is black after signin as teacher because of a small code mistake(can be easily rectified).
 Else everything is working.

-###My first project
-This is my first project and It was really very intresting to work on it.
-I will keep improving this project.
-Few features I have not yet added(ADD ons : Automatically sending email to the defaulters, sms notification, Improved UI, Student Sign in and more functionalities.)

- Any comments or suggestions are welcome :D